modelscope/ReMe/README.md

 ---

 ## 🌟 What is ExperienceMaker?
-ExperienceMaker is a revolutionary framework that transforms how AI agents learn and improve through **experience-driven intelligence**.
+ExperienceMaker is a framework that transforms how AI agents learn and improve through **experience-driven intelligence**.
 By automatically extracting, storing, and intelligently reusing experiences from agent trajectories, it enables continuous learning and progressive skill enhancement.

 ### 💡 Why ExperienceMaker?